reqT - Requirements Engineering Tool

 * Why: First step to get started.

-Maintainer of reqT: Prof. Björn Regnell.
-Used at Lund University in this course.
+Maintainer of reqT: Prof. Björn Regnell. reqT is used at Lund University in this course.

 Getting started

-scala> val helloModel = m"* Feature: helloWorld has Spec: print greeting"
+scala> val m = "* Feature: helloWorld has Spec: print greeting".toModel

 Model(Rel(Ent(Feature,helloWorld),Has,